What Should I Pack?

 We ride a motorcycle.

-That is today; but when we first started long-distance riding we were on a Suzuki.
-I felt like my bones were about to break apart.
-While it was a great motorcycle, it was not for long-distance riding.
+When we first started long-distance riding we drove a Suzuki.
+While it was a great motorcycle, it did not have an armchair ride.

 There we were, sitting on motorcycles in the pouring rain, while we waited for the truck to give us a break.
 And we waited.

-Later…..we went inside, fed up and miserable.
+Later… we went inside, fed up and miserable.
 The staff put us off to the corner, so we could drip in peace.
-We used the paper towels from the bathrooms and puddled on the floor.
+We used paper towels from the bathrooms and puddled on the floor.

 I started to sneeze.